qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 <HighlightBox type="note">

-Subsystems can differ from the ones mentioned above, and can be chosen freely as long as they fulfill the criterion of being **essential to the decentralization of the whole system**.
+Subsystems can differ from the ones mentioned above and can be chosen freely as long as they fulfill the criterion of being **essential to the decentralization of the whole system**.

 </HighlightBox>